2dukes/PROJ_SSI_2122/tls/tls.md

 - Get IP of `www.example.com` running `dig www.example.com`.
 The output is `93.184.216.34`.
 - Enter the client container running `docker exec -it client-10.9.0.5 bash`.
-- Change `/etc/hosts` file adding the following line to it:
+- Change `/etc/hosts` file by adding the following line to it:

 ```
 93.184.216.34 www.example2020.com